itsproutorgua/olx-killer-monorepo/backend/CHANNELS.md

 second_user - reciever id

 **Description:**
-- Authenticates the user using a JWT token.
+- Authenticates the user using a JWT token id token.
 - Verifies if the user is part of the chat room.
 - Joins the WebSocket group corresponding to the chat room.
 - Loads the last 50 messages from the database and sends them to the client.